johanix/draft-johani-dnsop-delegation-mgmt-via-ddns/draft-johani-dnsop-delegation-mgmt-via-ddns-03.md

 where {target} is the domain name of the recipient of the NOTIFY message. {RRtype} is typically "CDS" or "CSYNC" in the case where delegation information should be updated (there are also other uses of generalized notifications).

-Finally, {scheme} is a number to indicate the type of notification mechanism to use.
-Scheme=1 is defined as "send a generalized NOTIFY to {target} on port {port}".
+Finally, {scheme} is an 8 bit unsigned integer to indicate the type of notification mechanism to use.
+Scheme=1 is defined "NOTIFY", as in "send a generalized NOTIFY to {target} on port {port}".

 This document proposes the definition of a new {scheme} for the same record that is used for generalized NOTIFY.
-Scheme=2 is here defined as "send a DNS UPDATE".
+Scheme=2 is here defined as "UPDATE", as in "send a DNS UPDATE to {target} on port {port}".
 When parsing or presenting DNS zone data the 8 bit unsigned integer "2" should be replaced by the string "UPDATE", as in the examples below.

 Apart from defining a new scheme to specify the mechanism "UPDATE" (rather than the mechanism "NOTIFY") this document does not say